colemanbroad/progen/delta.md

 reducer is John Regehr's [c-reduce], which is designed for C/C++ code but apparently also works well on other (C-like?) languages which can take advantage of the initial reduction phases that don't rely on Clang's C/C++-specific analysis passes.

+*Does `ddmin` work on a `Program = []Statment`?*

+Yes, we can do minimization this way.
+When our test() func just looks to see if a certain value is present in ValueMap then the result is a program with every Statement removed that generates a Sym which isn't a transitive dependency of the target Value.

 # Python function arguments (Property based testing)